Well after the sun rose Wednesday, the page turned to the next chapter for Prince William County -- for better or worse.

 QTS Realty Trust Inc. and Compass Datacenters are seeking rezonings to develop the area.
 Because the Comprehensive Plan amendment was approved, it will weigh heavily in favor of the rezoning requests.

-The board’s vote built on the Planning Commission’s recommendation of approval, which included a slew of last-minute changes that would have softened proposed regulations on the project.
+The board’s vote built on the Planning Commission’s recommendation of approval, which included a slew of last-minute changes to soften proposed regulations on the project.
 However, county staff did not support many of those recommendations and the board primarily sided with staff instead of the Planning Commission.

 The biggest recommendation that staff and the board did not support was removing a stretch of protected wildlife corridor north of Artemus Road.

-However, the board also supported a loosening of stormwater regulations from the initial proposal.
+However, the board supported a loosening of stormwater regulations from the initial proposal.

 The county said that development should achieve “no net runoff” from the average rainfall, but the Planning Commission’s recommendation built on a letter from the developers requesting runoff be limited to what currently exists on the properties.